-For example, suppose your annual election to the Health Care Flexible Spending Account is \$1,200 and you are on an authorized unpaid leave from July 1 through November 1.
+For example, suppose your annual election to the Limited Purpose Health Care Flexible Spending Account is \$1,200 and you are on an authorized unpaid leave from July 1 through November 1.
 You will have contributed \$600 before you began leave and your contributions will stop while you are on leave.
-When you return to work, the remaining \$600 of your annual election will be spread out over the November and December pay periods.
+When you return to work, the remaining \$600 of your annual election will be spread out over the paychecks you receive in the November and December pay periods.
 You can submit claims for reimbursement for any eligible expenses you incur while on an authorized unpaid leave.